 iii Abusive practices

 Below are examples of recent CFPB allegations of abusive practices:

-The covid-19 pandemic and the 2020 US elections, at least in the near term, have altered, or likely will alter, the landscape for consumer financial services.
-Under the new Presidential Administration, the regulatory and enforcement climate may shift, and the trend towards deregulation may reverse.
+Rapid technological innovation, the covid-19 pandemic and the shifting political and regulatory environment, at least in the near term, have altered the landscape for consumer financial services.
+Under the new presidential administration, the regulatory and enforcement climate have shifted, and the trend towards deregulation is moderating.
 Nevertheless, the influence of non-traditional financial services providers on the US consumer financial services market will continue to be one of the dominant forces shaping the country's consumer financial services regulatory landscape in the coming year.
 Financial technology firms continue to deploy innovative technological solutions and develop new uses for a rapidly expanding universe of consumer data, and supervisory and regulatory authorities continue to try to keep pace.

 1 Rick Fischer is a senior partner and Jeremy Mandell is a partner at Morrison & Foerster LLP.